sageguy09/esp-gpt-i2c/project_knowldge.md

 #### LED Control:
 - The LEDs are controlled using the I2SClocklessLedDriver library.
 The data is passed to the driver with `driver.showPixels()`.
+- In static color mode, all LEDs are set to the same color value.
+- In color cycle mode, LEDs are updated according to the selected effect pattern.

 #### Web Server:
 - The web server is set up to listen on port 80 and serve the configuration page.
-- The configuration data is read from the web UI and saved to memory (no SPIFFS is involved).
+- The page dynamically shows/hides controls based on the selected operation mode.
+- All settings are saved to non-volatile memory using the Preferences library.

 #### OLED Debug:
 - An OLED display is used to show the current IP address and other status information.
-- It also displays a status of the LED configuration and updates in real-time.
+- It also displays the current operation mode and updates in real-time.

 ## Code Overview

-Here's a breakdown of the important code sections:

 ### 1. Setting Up ArtNet:
 ```cpp